isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1752.md

 ---
-title: IamTreked Version 3.13 - IamTreked Package 4 - 40 vehicles
+title: iCoreSpec - Single User (Full Suite)
 permalink: /productivity-solutions-grant/solutionrepo/solution1752
 ---

 ### Description

-Iamtreked 3.13 is the latest version of our Fleet Management Solutions In addition to the ordinary vehicle tracking and fleet management functions, we have included tracking and management of assets such as trailers, power generators, etc.  Inputs from multiple sensors (e.g. temperature sensor) have also been incorporated.

-Many advanced alerts and events have also been added to inform the users on the performance and activities of their assets and sensor readings that are being tracked
+The solution is a cloud-based, common digital platform - the Intelligent National Productivity and Quality Specifications (iNPQS) - that comes with standard project specifications for users to adapt and customise for building projects.
+The standard project specifications will save time for firms composing building specifications and the use of the platform will allow for easy access to project information anytime, anywhere.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Zonje_20200139_Annex_3_Part_4.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_iNPQS_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria